Tere Bajre Di Rakhi

-Tere Bajre Di Rakhi is a Pakistani Punjabi-language film written and directed by Syed Noor, with music composed by Zulfiqar Ali.
-It stars Saima Noor making her comeback in Punjabi Industry after 6 years with Nadeem Baig, Mustafa Qureshi, Iftikhar Thakur, Babar Ali along with debutant Abdullah Khan and Jannat Mirza in pivotal roles.
-The film released on the occasion of Eid-ul-Fitr 2022.
+Tere Bajre Di Rakhi is a 2022 Pakistani Punjabi-language film written and directed by Syed Noor, with music composed by Zulfiqar Ali.
+It stars Saima Noor, making a comeback in the Punjabi film industry after 6 years.
+The other cast includes Nadeem Baig, Mustafa Qureshi, Iftikhar Thakur, Babar Ali along with the debutant Abdullah Khan and Jannat Mirza.
+The film was released on Eid-ul-Fitr 2022.